scriptingislife/spamcap/roles/spamcap/README.md

 Role Name
 =========

-Install's Postfix then configures it to use the spamcap hook.
+Installs Postfix then configures it to use the spamcap hook to route all mail.
 Script can be found in `files/`.

 Requirements
 ------------